-About the Stakeholder Map template
+About the Stakeholder Map Template

 What is stakeholder mapping?

 Stakeholder mapping is a way of organizing all of the people who have an interest in your product, project, or idea in a single visual space.
-This allows you to easily see who can influence your project, and how each person is related to the other.
+This allows you to easily see who can influence your project and how each person is related to the other.

 Why is stakeholder mapping so important?

-Imagine you’re starting on a new project and want it to be as successful as possible.
-Who should you involve?
+Imagine starting a new project and wanting it to be as successful as possible.
+You should start asking these questions: Who should you involve?
 Who should you keep updated?
 Who is likely to have questions or objections?

 Define your projects well

 Stakeholders aren’t just your allies – they can also deliver insights and advice that help you shape your project.
-When you involve a diverse group of stakeholder from the start, they will help you create the best outline and plan for your project that will set it up for success.
+When you involve a diverse group of stakeholders from the start, they will help you create the best outline and plan for your project that will set it up for success.

-Create a shared understanding
+Create a shared understanding from early on

 Product launch (software)